elastic/elastic-otel-java/docs/configure.md

 ### Environment variables

 <!-- ✅ What and why -->
-The distro can be configured using environment variables.
+EDOT Java can be configured using environment variables.
-This is a cross-platform way to configure the distro and is especially useful in containerized environments.
+This is a cross-platform way to configure EDOT Java and is especially useful in containerized environments.

 <!-- ✅ How -->
 Define environment variables before the start of the JVM: